surfer190/fixes/docs/security/serious-cryptography.md

 ### Real World PRNG's

-Ubiquotous: desktops, laptops, routers, virtual machines, set-top boxes and mobile phones
+Ubiquitous (Appearing everywhere): desktops, laptops, routers, virtual machines, set-top boxes and mobile phones

 #### Generating Random Bits in Unix Based Systems

-The device file `/dev/urandom` is the userland interface to the crytpo PRNG of common *nix systems.
+The device file `/dev/urandom` is the userland interface to the crypto PRNG of common *nix systems.
 Because it is a device file, generating bits from it is done by reading it as a file.

 Writing 10MB of random bits to a file